guettli/programming-guidelines/README.rst

 Time is too short for "git rebase" vs "git merge" discussions
 --------------------------------------------------------------
 What's the net result of "git rebase" vs "git merge" discussion?
 The result is source code.
 Who cares how source code got into the current state?
 Me, but only sometimes.
-Archeology is intresting .... but more interesting is the future, since you can influence it.
+Archeology is interesting .... but more interesting is the future, since you can influence it.

 traceroute won't help you
 -------------------------